Careers and Guidance

 We are also hoping to be re-accredited for our Inspiring IAG Careers Award (Stage 3) within the next academic year, an award regulated by the Quality in Careers Standard, and that the school has held since 2010.

-We aim to meet all 8 Gatsby Benchmarks within the next academic year.
-We want to build on our excellent network of local Post-16 providers and employers, to deliver an outstanding CEIAG programme through a variety of ways as outlined in our CEIAG Overview – this also outlines our Provider Access Statement should any visitors want to engage with our CEIAG Programme in school.
+We want to build on our excellent network of local Post-16 providers and employers, to deliver an outstanding CEIAG programme through a variety of activities as outlined in our CEIAG Overview – this also outlines our Provider Access Statement should any visitors want to engage with our CEIAG Programme in school.
+We have also included our ‘Careers Feedback’ form, as we are always keen to receive feedback on our CEIAG programme to help it be as effective as possible.

 Student destinations post-16:

 We strive to achieve positive destinations for all our Year 11 leavers Post-16.
-Our pupils have a wide range of goals, interests and ambitions and there is nothing more rewarding for our staff than seeing our leavers have their hard work realised, and progress into their chosen destinations – whether this be A-levels, vocational courses, apprenticeships or training.
+Our pupils have a wide range of goals, interests and ambitions and there is nothing more rewarding for our staff than seeing our leavers have their hard work realised, and progress into their chosen destinations – whether this be Further Education (A-levels, T-Levels, Vocational courses etc), apprenticeships or training.

-Our 2020 Leaver Destinations will be collated in November 2020, after which data will be verified and published by February 2021, in collaboration with the local Connexions partnership Career Connect and Salford City Council.
+Our 2023 Leaver Destinations will be collated in November 2023, after which data will be verified and published by February 2024, in collaboration with the local Connexions partnership Career Connect and Salford City Council.
+Our most recent published destinations (2022 leavers) are published here.

 Other useful links: